Petersham Nurseries in Covent Garden opening: everything you need to know

 In Richmond, one of their most wonderful pieces, best loved by the shop staff themselves, is a ceramic collection of vases which feature Petersham's own wildflowers, hand-pressed and placed onto the clay.
 The effect is beautiful.
 Glass vases are always bestsellers during the summer, but this one is something special.

 Visitors to the new store will be able to buy similar pieces from Felicity Jones, who also uses real flowers in her ceramics.
+The other vases on offer are reasonably priced and wonderful, like this sea urchin vase, £30.

 For a smaller (and more affordable) treat, look out for French brand Astier de Villatte, which is based out of a workshop in Bastille, Paris.
 Their wares are charmant.
 Buy a scented candle inspired by experiences in glamorous cites: a pastry and espresso in Naples or air-conditioning and tropical heat in Brasilia.
 Textiles, tablecloths and Italian linen are all new products for the Covent Garden shop.
 The 'Uniques' – a range of colourful Murano glassware – is set to be one of the most popular items for sale.